cysouw/diathesis/text/c03_prepositions.md

 - Es fehlt an Geld.
 Ihm fehlt es an Geld.
 - Es liegt am Geld.
 Es liegt mir viel am Geld.
 Es liegt mir daran, dass du es erfährst.

-### --- [ Ø > PBJ ] --- *Bewegungszustand* {.unnumbered}
+### --- [ Ø > PBJ ] --- *Bewegungsart* {.unnumbered}

 ### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

 Some movement verbs allow for the following two kinds of constructions.
 First a regular intransitive construction expressing the movement [@next a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement [@next b].
-Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* [@next a] and *sein* [@next b].
-In the Perfekt construction with *sein* the local prepositional phrase cannot be left out [@next c].
+Syntactically, there is a crucial difference between these two constructions in that the *Perfekt* auxiliary changes between *haben* [@next a] and *sein* [@next b].
+In the *Perfekt* construction with *sein* the local prepositional phrase cannot be left out [@next c].

 ::: ex
 a.
 Ich habe (in dem Garten) getanzt.
 b.
-Ich bin durch den Garten getanzt.
+Ich bin durch den Garten getanzt. \
+   (= Ich habe mich tanzend durch den Garten bewegt.)
 c. ^* ich bin getanzt.
 :::